freman9/ArduinoRed/README.md

     },

-   "topics":                  //optional - you can define multiple topics for th ESP to subscribe
+   "topics":                  //optional - you can define multiple topics for the ESP to subscribe

       [{"topic":"test","qos":1,"subscribe":true}],